Algebra 2A/B Syllabus

 5. Written referral

-*Any serious infraction will be referred to the office immediately.
+*Any serious infraction will be referred to the office immediately for possible ISS or FNS.

 Your individual midterm and semester grades depend on several different